asi-uniovi/malloovia/docs/usage.rst

 Once phase I is solved, the optimal number of reserved instances found by the solver is used as input for phase II.
 Usually phase II is a new problem, which uses the same infrastructure and performances used in phase I, but a different workload prediction.
+The workload prediction for phase II can use different time units than the ones used in phase I. It is possible for example to have a LTWP per hour, and a STWP per minute.

-It is possible to instantiate a :class:`.PhaseII` and then use it to solve a single timeslot, for example, assume that we predict that the next timeslot will have a workload of 315 rph for app0, and 1950 rph for app1.
+It is possible to instantiate a :class:`.PhaseII` and then use it to solve a single timeslot, for example, assume that we predict that the next timeslot (hour) will have a workload of 315 rph for app0, and 1950 rph for app1.
 The following snippet shows how to find the optimal allocation for such a timeslot:

 .. testcode::

     phase_ii = PhaseII(problem, phase_i_solution)
     timeslot_solution = phase_ii.solve_timeslot(
-        workloads=(Workload("stwp0", app=app0, description=None, values=(315,)),
+        workloads=(Workload("stwp0", app=app0, description=None, time_unit="h", values=(315,)),
-                   Workload("stwp1", app=app1, description=None, values=(1950,))
+                   Workload("stwp1", app=app1, description=None, time_unit="h", values=(1950,))
                    )
         )